 The Office of Special Needs Assistance Programs in HUD does not have a specific appropriation for drug-related activities.
 Many of its programs target the most vulnerable citizens in our communities, including individuals with chronic mental health and/or substance abuse issues, persons living with HIV/AIDS, and formerly incarcerated individuals.
 HUD's annual Continuum of Care (CoC) Program competition requires project applicants to identify the number of persons with chronic substance abuse that they anticipate serving.
 This information is reported to HUD through its grants management site, e-snaps.
 E-snaps includes validations to ensure internal consistency with the data reported and the data are generally derived from historical records generated from local databases called Homeless Management Information Systems (HMIS).
 HUD prescribes many requirements for HMIS to ensure consistent data collection and reporting protocols.
 HUD uses the proportion of those persons, relative to the total number of persons experiencing homelessness that will be served to generate a percent of persons with chronic substance abuse issues that would be served in the CoC Program.
-In the most recent CoC Program competition, the fiscal year 2017 competition, HUD found that 24.82 percent (rounded) of the total clients that will be served are projected to have substance abuse issues.
-The 2018 CoC Program Competition data was not available at the time of this report so HUD relied on the 2017 CoC Program Competition data.
+In the most recent CoC Program competition, the fiscal year 2018 competition, HUD found that 23.2 percent (rounded) of the total clients that will be served are projected to have substance abuse issues.
+HUD relied on the fiscal year 2018 competition data because grants funded from that year's appropriation (FY 2018) operate during calendar year 2019, which most closely aligns to the reporting period in this report.
 HUD then multiplies this number by the CoC funding award to determine the anticipated amount that will be spent on serving persons with chronic substance abuse issues.
-For the fiscal year 2017 competition, HUD awarded \$2.033 billion in CoC Program funding, of which \$504.7 million (rounded) is anticipated to be spent on persons with chronic substance abuse issues.
+For the fiscal year 2018 competition, HUD awarded \$2.165 billion in CoC Program funding, of which \$502.4 million (rounded) is anticipated to be spent on persons with chronic substance abuse issues.